aws-samples/video-super-resolution-tool/README.md

 1. Download [template.yml](https://github.com/aws-samples/video-super-resolution-tool/blob/main/template.yml)
 2. Go to CloudFormation from AWS Console  to create a new stack using  template.yml
 3. The template allows definition of next parameters :
-    * **Memory** :  Memory associated to the job definition.
+    * **Memory** :  Memory associated to  job definition.
 This value can be overwritten when jobs are submitted
     * **Subnet**:  AWS Batch will deploy proper EC2 instance types ( c5.2xlarge, c6i.2xlarge, and c7i.2xlarge) in selected customer subnet with Internet access
     * **VPCName**: Existing VPC where selected Subnet is associated
     * **VSRImage**:  This field use an existing public image but customer can create their own image.
 Instructions to create custom image are found [here](#extend-the-solution)
     * **VCPU**: VCPU associated to the job definition.
 This value can be overwritten when jobs are submitted
-4. After deploying, verify that two s3 bucket has been created.
+4. After deploying, verify that two s3 buckets have been created.
 They start with vsr-input and vsr-output
 5. Upload a SD file to vsr-input-xxxx-{region-name} bucket
 6. Go to Batch from AWS console and validate a new queue (queue-vsr) and compute environment (VideoSuperResolution) have been created
-7. Inside Jobs (left-side) click on "submit  a new job, selecting the proper job definition (vsr-jobDefiniton-xxxx) and queue (queue-vsr)
+7. Inside Jobs (left-side) click on "submit"  a new job, selecting the proper job definition (vsr-jobDefiniton-xxxx) and queue (queue-vsr)
 8. In the next screen,  click  on "Load from job definition" and modify the name of input and output files
-9. Review and submit the job and wait until Status transitions to runnable and then Succeeded
+9. Review and submit the job and wait until status transitions to runnable and then Succeeded
 10. Go to output S3 bucket (vsr-output-xxxx-{region-name}) to validate a Super-resolution file has been created and uploaded to S3 automatically
 11. Compare side-by-side subjective visual quality using open-source tool [compare-video](https://github.com/pixop/video-compare)

 ## Extend the solution

 During deployment using Cloudformation template,  a parameter (VSRImage) is requested.
 You can use the default value or create your own docker image using [Intel® Library for Video Super Resolution](https://github.com/OpenVisualCloud/Video-Super-Resolution-Library) project as baseline.
 In addition you can make adjustments to ffmpeg libraries (i.e. adding x264, x265, jpeg-xs libraries).
 In this implementation is also included aws-cli with S3 read/write capabilities.
-All those changes are detailed in Dockerfile.
+All those changes are detailed in  Dockerfile.2204](https://github.com/aws-samples/video-super-resolution-tool/edit/main/container/Dockerfile.2204).

 ### Prerequisites
    - Ubuntu machine 22.04 to build a docker image
-   - Docker installed in Ubuntu 22.04
+   - Docker already installed on Ubuntu 22.04
-   - AWS [ECR](https://aws.amazon.com/ecr/) repository already created.
+   - [AWS ECR](https://aws.amazon.com/ecr/) repository already created.
 Instructions can be found [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-create-repository)

 ### Building custom docker image
    - From Ubuntu machine clone [Intel® Library for Video Super Resolution](https://github.com/OpenVisualCloud/Video-Super-Resolution-Library)
    - copy  [main.sh](https://github.com/aws-samples/video-super-resolution-tool/edit/main/container/main.sh) and [Dockerfile.2204](https://github.com/aws-samples/video-super-resolution-tool/edit/main/container/Dockerfile.2204) into Video-Super-Resolution-Library folder
    - Download and unzip [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) inside Video-Super-Resolution-Library folder
    - Inside Video-Super-Resolution-Library folder execute `sudo docker build -f Dockerfile.2204 -t vsr-intel`
-   - Follow ECR instructions to push a docker image to an existing repository.
-Instruction can be found [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-push-image)
+   - Follow ECR [instructions](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html#cli-push-image) to push a docker image to an existing repository

 ## Cost

 AWS Batch optimizes compute costs by paying only for used resources.
 Using Spot instances leverages unused EC2 capacity for significant savings over On-Demand instances.
 Benchmark different instance types and sizes to find the optimal workload configuration.